 Zafirlukast is used to control and prevent symptoms (such as wheezing and shortness of breath) caused by asthma.
 Controlling symptoms of asthma helps you maintain your normal activities and cuts down on time lost from work or school.This medication must be used regularly to be effective.
 It does not work right away and should not be used to relieve sudden asthma attacks.
 If an asthma attack occurs, use your quick-relief inhaler (such as albuterol, salbutamol) as prescribed.

-Take this medication by mouth, usually twice a day or as directed by your doctor.
-Zafirlukast should be taken on an empty stomach at least 1 hour before or 2 hours after meals.
-Your dosage is based on your age, medical condition and response to therapy.
+Take this medication by mouth without food as directed by your doctor, usually 2 times daily.
+Take zafirlukast on an empty stomach at least 1 hour before or 2 hours after meals.
+The dosage is based on your age.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

 In the US - Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Before taking zafirlukast, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.